derekrodgers/derekrodgers/README.md

 I love solving complex technical problems, especially wrangling, analyzing, interactively exploring, and interpreting data.

-For fun in my free time, I've been working on an interactive dashboard for exploring [Vancouver's Public Trees](https://databyderek.com/vancouvertrees/)!

 If you want to connect, send me a message on LinkedIn:

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0e76a8?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/derekgrodgers/)